 Muir is best known as the founder of the Sierra Club (of which I was an active member when we lived in Texas) and for his role in establishing the National Park Service.
-I learned of him in the first geography course I took as an undergraduate -- Conservation Thought -- in which his views we contrasted with those of Gifford Pinchot, the first director of the National Forest Service.
+I learned of him in the first geography course I took as an undergraduate -- Conservation Thought -- in which his views were contrasted with those of Gifford Pinchot, the first director of the National Forest Service.
 In modern parlance, the two would be considered "frenemies" -- one dedicated to the preservation (non-use) and the other to conservation (sustainable use) of wild areas.
 Despite understanding the importance of balance between the two, I must admit always liking the purist Muir a bit better than the pragmatic Pinchot.

-For those who admire Muir as I have -- or who love the National Parks that are his legacy -- I recommend Nobel's article, which exposes some "ugly truths" about Muir, along with some more benign but little-known aspects of his early biography.
+For those who admire Muir as I have -- or who love the National Parks that are his legacy -- I recommend Nobel's article, which exposes some "ugly truths" (Nobel's phrase) about Muir, along with some more benign but little-known aspects of his early biography.

 First, the benign.
 I did not know that he had been both a worker and a mid-level manager in the Industrial Revolution; the wilderness he loved was a strong contrast with the machinery that was equally dear to him.
 He also had walked the post-war American South long before he walked the Cascades of California, covering 1,000 miles on foot.